meltwater/terraform-aws-asg-dns-handler/README.md

 This Terraform module sets up everything necessary for dynamically setting hostnames following a certain pattern on instances spawned by AWS Auto Scaling Groups (ASGs).

-Learn more about our motivation to build this module in [this blog post](https://underthehood.meltwater.com/blog/2020/02/07/dynamic-route53-records-for-aws-auto-scaling-groups-with-terraform/).
+Learn more about our motivation to build this module in our blog post [Dynamic Route53 records for AWS Auto Scaling Groups with Terraform](https://underthehood.meltwater.com/blog/2020/02/07/dynamic-route53-records-for-aws-auto-scaling-groups-with-terraform/).

 ## Requirements